Aunt Vadge: do I have herpes even though the test was negative?

 Hi Aunt Vadge,

-My GP advised me to use a mild steroid cream to speed up the healing process.
-They also gave me a vaginal lubricant to use (which I must admit I am not brilliant at remembering to use).
-Now I am with my current partner, the tear has happened on several occasions, however this time I have developed thrush alongside the tear.
+My GP gave me a mild steroid cream and a vaginal lubricant (which I admit I’m not great at remembering to use).
+The tear has happened several times, and this time I’ve got thrush alongside it.

-I also had two slightly white spots either side of the posterior fourchette.
-They weren’t painful to touch, the only pain to touch is the tear, and when I pressed them with a cotton swab, part of the spot came off, however there was no fluid or raw skin underneath.
+I also had two slightly white spots either side of the fourchette – painless, and when I pressed one with a swab part of it came off, with no fluid or raw skin underneath.
+My partner of 18 months has never had spots or ulcers.

 Yours,